threedaymonk/mailsanitiser/README.md

 > the roof when you accidentally read one of the comments?
 Well, here’s a
 > safety net for your browser.

-If you accidentally visit a Daily Mail page, this extension will replace it with a version filtered through Instapaper’s page cleaner, removing the Sidebar of Shame, the comments, and various other junk.
+If you accidentally visit a Daily Mail page, this extension will strip out everything except the article, removing the Sidebar of Shame, the comments, and various other junk.

 ## Installation